HitmanJJ/CCNA_Course_Notes/Course_Notes/Subnetting_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a475e909-59b8-4615-a0b9-8a3c1fbdc313)

-However, only Class A, B, C addresses can be assigned to a device as an IP Address.
+However, only Class A, B, C addresses can be assigned to a device as an IP address (Class D & E are reserved)

 | Class | Prefix Length |
 |-------|---------------|